xibodevelopment/backupwordpress/readme.txt

 #### 2.0.6

-* Fix possible warning on plugin activation if the sites cron option is empty.
+* Fix possible warning on plugin activation if the site's cron option is empty.
 * Don't show the version warning in the help for Constants as that comes from the current version.

 #### 2.0.5